Skip to Content

 What is Toum?

-Toum is a Lebanese garlic sauce similar to garlic aioli or mayonnaise made with simple ingredients.
-All you need is fresh garlic cloves, oil, and lemon juice – that’s it.
+Toum is a Lebanese garlic sauce similar to garlic aioli, made with similar ingredients.
+All you need is fresh garlic, oil, and lemon juice.

-Restaurants serve the hugely popular Middle Eastern condiment with chicken, lamb, and beef kabobs or meals like chicken shawarmafalafels, and shish tawook.
+Restaurants serve the popular Middle Eastern condiment with chicken, lamb, and beef kabobs, as well as dishes like chicken shawarma, falafel, and shish tawook.

-And in case you’re wondering, the name toum, pronounced ‘toom,’ means garlic in Arabic which is pretty fitting given the flavor of the sauce.
+And in case you’re wondering, the name toum, pronounced ‘toom,’ means ‘garlic’ in Arabic, which is fitting given the sauce’s flavor.

 Key Ingredients

-• Lemon Juice: Freshly squeezed lemon juice adds bright flavor to the sauce.
-Select a lemon with a vibrant color that is heavy for its size.
-Bring it to room temperature and roll it between your palm and the counter to make it easier to juice.
+• Lemon Juice: Brighten the sauce with freshly squeezed lemon juice.
+Select a lemon with a vibrant color and a heavy weight for its size.
+Let it come to room temperature and roll it between your palm and the counter to make it easier to juice.

-• Salt: Taste and season toum with kosher salt.
+• Salt: Flavor toum with a little kosher salt.

 How to Make Toum